UnrealMultiple/TShockPlugin/Economics.RPG/README.en.md

-# Economics.rpg upgrade professional plug -in
+# Economics.RPG Upgrade Career Plug-in

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- RPG upgrade plug -in
+- RPG upgrade plug-in

 > [!
-Note]
+NOTE]
-> You need to install front plug -in: Economicsapi (this warehouse)
+> Need to install the pre-plug-in: EconomicsAPI (this warehouse)

 ## Update log